mardiros/fastlife/docs/source/user/glossary.md

 Jinjax
   JinjaX is a template engine for made for clarity.
   It is an extension of the Jinja2 template engine.
+  Fastlife includes a Jinjax 0.48 compatible version.
+  The template has changed many time its component attribute syntax, from JSX to VueJS and now for more recent version, double curly brace.

+  The support of this template engine will be discontinued in favor of {term}`XComponent`

   Website: https://jinjax.scaletti.dev/